polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 }
 ```

-**Notice** - You might have to change the URL above to `http://localhost:5555/sockets` if you
+You might have to change the URL above to _"http://localhost:5555/sockets"_ if you
-installed Magic using the Docker images.
+installed Magic using the docker images.
 The above code ensure we are initialising SignalR as the component is initialised, and that we
 are disconnecting SignalR as the component is destroyed - In addition to that we are transmitting new
 chat messages over our SignalR connection as the user clicks the _"Submit"_ button.
 There are 3 methods